SButterfly/FillingStation/README.md

 ## Requirements
 It's WPF .Net program, which uses xna framework.
-So that you had to install xna on your PC (https://msxna.codeplex.com).
+So you have to install xna on your PC for application to work (https://msxna.codeplex.com).

 ## C# Solution
 There is one more project in C# solution.
 It is simulation kernel, which is fully xna project.